-The Insurance Act amended the Third Parties (Rights against Insurers) Act 2010 which came into force on 1 August 2016.
-The 2010 Act has replaced the existing regime under the Third Parties (Rights against Insurers) Act 1930.
+The Insurance Act amended the Third Parties (Rights against Insurers) Act 2010, which came into force on 1 August 2016.
+The 2010 Act replaces the regime under the Third Parties (Rights against Insurers) Act 1930.

 The 2010 Act (as amended) makes a number of changes to the regime under the 1930 Act:

 - The procedure for establishing an insurer’s liability

 - Third parties’ rights to information about the available insurance cover